Quinten Post Injury: Listed as questionable

 General NBA Article

-Centers Shooting More Threes: Top 10 Fantasy Basketball Bigs Hitting Triples48 days ago
+Centers Shooting More Threes: Top 10 Fantasy Basketball Bigs Hitting Triples54 days ago

 -